phildini/phildini.dev/Posts/2020/10/2020-voter-guide.md

 **Measure 19: Yes** Our property tax law is broken and makes everything else we do harder.
 I wish this went further, but it's a start.

-**Measure 20: NO** I'm pretty sure we as a society want more restoartive justice, not more prisons.
+**Measure 20: NO** I'm pretty sure we as a society want more restorative justice, not more prisoners.

 **Measure 21: Yes** More rent control sounds great!